-Sam is developing a practice in all areas of family law.
-He has experience of public and private children law, applications under the Family Law Act 1996, and financial remedy and TOLATA proceedings.
+Sam specialises in all areas of Family and Private Client law.
+He accepts instructions in public and private children law, applications under the Family Law Act 1996, financial remedy and TOLATA proceedings.

 Sam originally studied philosophy at the University of Bristol, with a particular interest in phenomenology, the philosophy of mind and the philosophy of psychology.
-He then completed the GDL (Commendation), simultaneously teaching Issues in International Criminal Law as a Visiting Lecturer at the University of Bedfordshire, before completing the BPTC (Outstanding).
+He then completed the Graduate Diploma in Law (Commendation), simultaneously teaching Issues in International Criminal Law as a Visiting Lecturer at the University of Bedfordshire, before completing the Bar Professional Training Course (Outstanding).

-Before starting pupillage, Sam spent time in the legal office of the UN World Food Programme, working on the Contractual and Constitutional Law team at their headquarters in Rome.
+Before coming to the Bar, Sam spent time in the legal office of the UN World Food Programme, dealing with contractual, constitutional and international law matters at their headquarters in Rome.
 Sam has also worked at the Independent Inquiry into Child Sexual Abuse, where he assisted in the investigation of possible institutional failings to protect children from sexual abuse within the Anglican Church and Roman Catholic Church.

 Court of Protection